A Research-Based Innovation

 Karen's research proposed that students have differing abilities to infer the rules and strategies that experts (teachers) model as they reason (A. Bandura), conceptualize (S. Carey), theorize (A. Gopnick), problem-solve (R. Case), and voice their ideas (L. Delpit), during argumentation (Driver, Newton & Osborne; Toulmin) about how to apply academic concepts (F. Keil).

 These differences have a significant impact on the academic performance of students residing in disadvantaged rural, suburban, and urban environments (J. Mahiri), where discourse instruction methods are less common and basic skills are the greater focus of instruction.
-In short, economically disadvantaged students have less opportunity to learn reasoning.
+So, economically disadvantaged students have fewer opportunities to learn reasoning skills.

-The graphic/verbal Picture Me Thinking Model is easy for teachers and students to visualize, internalize, and apply across disciplines to scaffold the inquiry-to-writing process in grades 5-12.
-Success boosts motivation!
+The graphic/verbal Picture Me Thinking Model is easy for teachers and students to visualize, internalize, and learn to apply, across disciplines and in interdisciplinary inquiry, in grades 5-12.
+And success boosts motivation!
 (C. Dweck)